-1. Press the Menu button until the display indicates:

-- 2. Press the Select button to select "Scan Programming/Viewing mode". - The radio will sound four quick tones and the display will indicate:
+- 1. Press the Menu button until the display indicates: - 2.
+Press the Select button to select "Scan Programming/Viewing mode". - The radio will sound four quick tones and the display will indicate:

-- 3. Use the Talkgroup Select ∧ or ∨ buttons to scroll through all trunked modes/talkgroups and conventional channels. - Trunked modes/talkgroups and conventional channels currently in the scan list will be indicated by the ( ) scan icon. - 4.
-To add a trunked mode/talkgroup or conventional channel into the scan list, press the Select button when the desired trunked mode/talkgroup or conventional channel is displayed.
-The display will indicate:
+- 3. When in scan programming, use the Talkgroup Select or buttons to scroll through all trunked modes/talkgroups and conventional channels. - Trunked modes/talkgroups and conventional channels currently in the scan list will be indicated by the ( ) scan icon.

-- The (≥ ) scan icon will appear. - 5.
+- 4. To add a trunked mode/talkgroup or conventional channel into the scan list, press the Select button when the desired trunked mode/talkgroup or conventional channel is displayed.
+The display will indicate: - 1-月 ≅ - The () scan icon will appear. - 5.
 To remove from the scan list, press the Select button again.
 The display will indicate:

-- The (≥ ) scan icon will disappear. - 6.
-To exit the scan programming feature, press the Home button.
+- The (≥) scan icon will disappear. - 6.
+To exit the scan programming feature, press the ton.
 The display will indicate the home display.

-NOTE: The scan list is limited to eight (8) members.
+NOTE: A scan list is limited to eight members.
 An alert tone sounds if you attempt to add more than eight members.